AMReX-Fluids/IAMR/Docs/sphinx_documentation/source/Getting_Started.rst

 and we will point you to whatever we have that can help.

 Here we provide instructions on downloading and using Amrvis.
-For more infomation on visualization, including using other software for visualization, please see the :ref:`Visualization` Section.
+For more information on visualization, including using other software for visualization, please see the :ref:`Visualization` Section.